AustinPickens/Rpi4Fish/README.md

 LIRC_File: enter the name of your config file that contains the IR signals.

 Power to default: Enter the keys you would like executed from LIRC that you had programmed.
 These programmed keys will also be in your LIRC file.
+If you do not have enough IR signals to emit that match the conditions, set input ```false``` instead of a key.
+When main.program.py runs it checks to make sure the condition key is not set to ```false```, if a key is set to ```false``` it while execute the default.

-default: If you are missing a weather and condition pair, this is your default IR signal to emit.
-For instance the condition mist, I don't have enough weather conidtion programmed to simulate, so the light defaults to a greenish purple color settings if it doen't have a matching condition
+default: This is your default IR signal to emit if you are missing a weather coniditon/IR signal pair.
+For instance, for the condition mist, I don't have enough weather conidtions programmed to simulate mist, so the light defaults to KEY_F12 which I programmed to be a greenish purple color settings.

 ### Tank_Info
 If you are not using a water level sensor you can ignore this section.
-The program should know based on information you enter in the ADC_presets section that you don't have a water level sensor.
+The program should determine based on information you enter in the ADC_presets section that you do not have a water level sensor.

 regression_inputs: The values for x correspond to the amount of water that was covering the sensor when y value was produced from the sensor.
 The script calibrate_water_sensor.py has more information on how these numbers are produced along with the instructions.

 rectangular_tank: these are the dimensions of your fish tank.
-Currently it only will do math to calculate the volume of a rectangle.
+Currently it only will do math to calculate the volume of a rectangular tank; sorry hexagon tank people.
 For height_until_full, this should be the length in inches from the bottom of the tank to the top of the water level sensor.
-This helps the software determine what the volume should be full so it can figure out how much water is missing from the tank.
+This helps the software determine the full volume, so it can figure out how much water is missing from the tank.

 ### ADC_presets
 If you have an ADC and don't have a subcomponent, then just enter a random pin.
 They still produce noise or a value so it shouldn't interfere with the R GUI.

-active: if ```true``` then you have an ADC, otherwise set to ```false```
+active: if ```true``` then you have an ADC, otherwise set to ```false```.

-light_sensor: enter the pin that the light sensor is connected to
+light_sensor: enter the pin the light sensor is connected to.

 water_level_sensor: if you have one then active: is ```true``` else set to ```false```. adc_pin: enter the ADC pin for the water sensor.

 reference_signal: enter the pin that is the reference signal for the water_level_sensor.

-leak_sensors: enter the pins for the leak sensors
+leak_sensors: enter the pins for the leak sensors.

 ### Temp_sensors
-active: if you have temperature sensors then set as ```true``` else set as ```false```
+active: if you have temperature sensors then set as ```true```, otherwise  set as ```false```.

 tank_bus: the bus value produced for the tank sensor.
-You get this value from following the temperature sensor instructions under hardware
+You get this value from following the temperature sensor instructions under hardware.

 ambient_bus: the bus value produced for the ambient sensor.
 You get this value from following the temperature sensor instructions under hardware.